cortexrd/Knack-Toolkit-Library/README.md

 ### Functions

+-   **setCfg**: To define your own parameters for highlighting...

+    -   **inlineEditBkgColor**: the color of inline-editable cells

+    -   **inlineEditFontWeight**: the font weight of inline-editable cells

+    -   **tableRowHoverBkgColor**: the table's row hover color if you want to override Knack's default

 -   **getSystemColors**: Get the sysColors object.

--   **setSystemColors**: To define your own parameters for highlighting...

-    -   the inline-editable cells of a table - color and font weight

-    -   the table's row hover color if you want to override Knack's default

-    -   use the ktl.systemColors.setCfg function

 -   **rgbToHsl**, **hslToRgb**, **rgbToHsv**, **hsvToRgb**, **hexToRgb**: Various color conversion utilities.